 Introduction

-Active management using prescribed fire and thinning are important tools used to sustainably manage ecosystems by building resiliency against changing climate (Clark et al., 2007; Joshi et al., 2019a; Starr et al., 2019a).
+Active management using prescribed fire and thinning are important tools used to sustainably manage forest ecosystems by building resiliency against changing climate (Clark et al., 2007; Joshi et al., 2019a; Starr et al., 2019a).
 Management costs and potential liabilities from using fire have restricted its application as an active management tool (Starr et al., 2019a).
 Previous research suggested that well managed, healthy, and resilient forests provide an opportunity to increase revenue to landowners, which in turn increases active management (Joshi et al., 2019b; Starr et al., 2019a).
-Wildlife management activities such as deer hunting provide important economic benefits at the local and regional level in the southern USA (Poudyal et al., 2020) and serve as a vital wildlife management tool (Byrd et al., 2017; Peterson, 2004).
+Wildlife management activities, such as deer hunting, provide important economic benefits at the local and regional level in the southern USA (Poudyal et al., 2020) and serve as a vital wildlife management tool (Byrd et al., 2017; Peterson, 2004).
 Deer hunting can be an important motivation for landowners to actively manage ecosystems due to its large economic benefit at the local and state level (Poudyal et al., 2020) in the south-central USA.

 Historically, fire was used as a tool to manage ecosystems in the south-central USA.
 The south-central ecoregion was a dynamic area consisting of upland forests, savanna, and tallgrass prairie lying between eastern forests and western grassland (Hallgren et al., 2012; Joshi et al., 2019b).
 Fire was mostly excluded after European-American settlement leading to an increase in forest cover with a greater abundance of mesophotic, fire-sensitive hardwoods species and the fire-sensitive eastern redcedar (henceforth, redcedar) (Juniperus virginiana) (Joshi et al., 2019b; Starr et al., 2019a).
 This transitional nature of the ecoregion coupled with drought and erratic rainfall (Clark et al., 2007; Hallgren et al., 2012) makes it vulnerable to climate change (Füssel, 2007).
 The increase in redcedar has the potential to increase wildfire risk (Hoff et al., 2018b) which further worsens the negative consequences of climate change.

-Landowners are supportive of using prescribed fire to actively manage their land (Elmore et al., 2010) yet, prescribed fire is not frequently used in south-central US.
+Landowners are supportive of using prescribed fire to actively manage their land (Elmore et al., 2010) yet prescribed fire is not frequently used in south-central USA.
 Beliefs, past experiences, and social pressure play important roles in shaping attitudes and intentions (Ajzen, 2020; Madden et al., 1992) of landowners.
 The intention of landowners towards active management is not yet well understood in this region.
 Thus, this paper addresses the question of how landowners’ beliefs, attitudes, norms, and intentions for the active management of forests and rangeland for deer habitat management are interrelated.
 Deer hunting is an important cultural tradition often transferred from generation to generation (Byrd et al., 2017; Demarais, 1992; Lovell et al., 2004; Mann, 2002) in the US South.
 In addition to harvesting deer for meat (Byrd et al., 2017; Hrubes et al., 2001) deer hunting also provides psychological (Hrubes et al., 2001), social (Byrd et al., 2017; Hrubes et al., 2001), emotional, mental, and physical (Hrubes et al., 2001) benefits to the hunters.

 The behavioral intentions of landowners towards active management were studied using the theory of reasoned action (TRA) and the theory of planned behavior (TPB).
 Both theories describe how human intentions were shaped based on their belief, norms, and past actions (Ajzen, 2020).
-These two theories are widely used in the comparative study of TRA and TPB (Daigle et al., 2010; Hrubes et al., 2001; Rossi and Armstrong, 1999), deer hunting (Daigle et al., 2010), willingness to pay (Lopez-Mosquera et al., 2014), and several other subjects summarized by (Ajzen, 1991, 2011).
+These two theories are widely used in the study of deer hunting (Daigle et al., 2010), willingness to pay (Lopez-Mosquera et al., 2014), and several other subjects summarized by (Ajzen, 1991, 2011).
 No previous studies to the best of our knowledge used TRA and TPB to study landowners’ intentions towards active management of forest and rangeland for deer habitat management and expanded these theories by including moral norms.